pervouchinelab/pyIPSA/docs/installation.rst

 ============
 pyIPSA requires `snakemake <https://snakemake.github.io/>`_.
 You can install it with all dependencies via `conda <https://conda.io/projects/conda/en/latest/index.html>`_ package management system.
-To create new conda environment and install snakemake with required packages simply run
+To create new conda environment and install snakemake with required packages simply run:

 .. code-block:: console